 - Add the bananas to a large mixing bowl and mash them well (you can use a potato masher or fork)

-- Add the chickpea flour and baking soda and use a whisk to mix well.
+- Add the chickpea flour and baking soda, then whisk again to combine.

 - Stir in any optional additions such as 1/2 cup each of chopped dark chocolate, chopped walnuts, and/or chopped pecans.

-- Bake for 48 minutes at 350 degrees Fahrenheit (or until a toothpick inserted into the centre of the loaf comes out clean).
+- Bake for 48 minutes at 350 degrees Fahrenheit (or until a toothpick inserted into the center of the loaf comes out clean).